-Washington: Scientists at the University of Bonn have identified a gene in fruit flies that controls the metabolism of fat.The researchers called the gene ``schlank`` (German for ``slim``).According to them, the discovery could help in developing new medicines to fight obesity as mammals also carry a group of genes that are structurally very similar to ``schlank``.The larvae in which this gene is defective have been found to lose their entire fat reserves.
+Washington: Scientists at the University of Bonn have identified a gene in fruit flies that controls the metabolism of fat.The researchers called the gene ``schlank`` (German for ``slim``).According to them, the discovery could help in developing new medicines to fight obesity as mammals also carry a group of genes that are structurally very similar to ``schlank``.

-“Normally the larvae died immediately after hatching.
+This gene is striking similar to Lass genes from mice that partially compensate for the defect schlank gene in mutant flies.“We introduced a mouse Lass gene in mutant Drosophila larvae,” said Hoch.“Normally the larvae died immediately after hatching.
 Thanks to the Lass gene they resumed building up body fat and survived until the next development stage,” he added.The research has been published in The EMBO Journal.
 ANI

 Infants of vaccinated mums less likely to be hospitalized for flu

 New fruit fly model to unravel genetics of human diabetes